Vanishing of Tate homology and depth formulas over local rings: Introduction

 The notion of Tate homology for modules over group algebras has a natural extension to modules over Gorenstein rings and, more generally, to modules of finite Gorenstein projective dimension over any ring.
 This theory was recently treated by Iacob~\cite{AIc07}.
 We recall the basics in \pgref{tate}; a broader discussion is given in~\seccite[2]{LWCDAJa}.

 Let $R$ be a commutative noetherian local ring.
-The central result in this paper, \thmref{dpt}, establishes vanishing of Tate homology, $\Ttor{*}{M}{N}$, as a sufficient condition for the equality \eqref{pdf} to hold for a pair of $R$-modules $(M,N)$.
-The Tate homology for such a pair vanishes if $M$ has finite projective dimension; if $R$ is complete intersection, then Tor-independence implies vanishing of Tate homology.
-Thus this result subsumes the aforementioned generalizations of Auslander's formula.
+The central result in this paper, \thmref{dpt}, establishes vanishing of Tate homology $\Ttor{*}{M}{N}$ as a sufficient condition for the equality \eqref{pdf} to hold for a pair of $R$-modules $(M,N)$, where $M$ has finite Gorenstein projective dimension.
+The Tate homology for such a pair vanishes if $M$ has finite projective dimension over $R$, and if $R$ is complete intersection, then Tor-independence implies vanishing of Tate homology.
+Thus the main theorem subsumes all of the aforementioned generalizations of Auslander's depth formula.
+In fact, it goes further and subsumes several other generalizations obtained over the half-century that has passed since \cite{MAs61} appeared.

+What is more significant, though, is that \thmref{dpt} applies to modules over all Gorenstein rings.
+The works of Iyengar and of Huneke and Wiegand established the depth formula in the realm of complete intersection rings.
+The depth is a cohomological invariant, and the cohomological behavior of modules over Gorenstein rings can stray dramatically from that of modules over complete intersection rings.
+Therefore, it came as a surprise to us that vanishing of Tate homology is sufficient to tame~depth in this vastly wider context.

-More important, though, is that \thmref{dpt} applies to modules over all Gorenstein rings.
-In \secref[Sections~]{gdepth}--\secref[]{coh} we explore the consequences of the main theorem for modules over different classes of Gorenstein rings, and we apply techniques from its proof to obtain precise bounds for vanishing of cohomology for certain modules.
+In \secref[Sections~]{ci} and \secref[]{formula} we explore the consequences of the main theorem for modules over different classes of Gorenstein rings.
+For so-called AB rings, a notion coined by Huneke and Jorgensen \cite{CHnDAJ03}, we obtain in \thmref{abbound} a precise bound on vanishing of cohomology of finitely generated modules.
+For modules over complete intersection rings, we obtain a derived depth formula for modules that satisfy an effectively verifiable condition on vanishing of Tate homology.
+That is, if $\Ttor{i}{M}{N}$ vanishes for a finite number of consecutive indices---a number that only depends on $R$---then (B) holds; this is \thmref{ci}.

+In the final section we prove a statement, dual to \thmref{dpt}, for the width invariant and use it to establish a bound on vanishing of cohomology of finitely generated modules with vanishing Tate cohomology $\Text{*}{M}{N}$.